hotwired/turbo-android/docs/GETTING-STARTED.md

 ### Create the TurboWebFragment class
 You'll need at least one web Fragment that will serve as a destination for urls that display web content in your app.

 A web Fragment is straightforward and simply needs to implement the [TurboWebFragment](../turbolinks/src/main/kotlin/com/basecamp/turbolinks/fragments/TurbolinksWebFragment.kt) abstract class.
-This abstract class implements the [`TurboWebFragmentCallback`]((../turbolinks/src/main/kotlin/com/basecamp/turbolinks/fragments/TurbolinksWebFragmentCallback.kt)) interface, which provides a number of functions available to customize your Fragment.
+This abstract class implements the [`TurboWebFragmentCallback`](../turbolinks/src/main/kotlin/com/basecamp/turbolinks/fragments/TurbolinksWebFragmentCallback.kt) interface, which provides a number of functions available to customize your Fragment.

-You'll also need to annotate each Fragment in your app with a `@TurboNavGraphDestination` annotation with a URI.
+You'll also need to annotate each Fragment in your app with a `@TurboNavGraphDestination` annotation with a URI of your own scheme.
 This URI is used by the library to build an internal navigation graph and map url path patterns to the destination Fragment with the corresponding URI.
 See the [Path Configuration section](#create-a-path-configuration) below to learn how to map url paths to destination Fragments.

 In its simplest form, your web Fragment will look like: